mainkoon81/Study-V003-MCMC-Python-R/README.md

    - Before observe data points, we compute a predictive interval, which is an interval such that 95% of new observations are expected to fall into it.
 So it's an interval for the `data` rather than an interval for parameter we've been looking at.
    - The prior predictive distribution is this.. as the **marginal:** `f(x) = S f(x|θ)f(θ)dθ = S f(θ,x)dθ`.
 This is our `prior predictive`, **before we observe any data**.
 Think about how you might use this distribution to help decide on a prior.
 Prior predictive intervals are useful because they reveal the `consequences of the prior` at the data (observation) level.
    -

+Now, here is the thing.
+We saw **direct simulation from a posterior distribution**.
+However, there are some posteriors that will not be as easily identifiable.
+### Monte-Carlo methods will be helpful for generating samples from difficult to sample target distributions.
+How? by generating random number from target distributions through **transformation methods**??
+ - Monte Carlo simulation uses random sampling and statistical modeling to mimic the operations of complex systems.
+   - Monte Carlo models a system as a series of probability density functions.
+   - Monte Carlo repeatedly samples from the PDF.
+   - Monte Carlo computes the statistics of interest.

 ------------------------------------------------------------------------------------------------------------